further-reading/scrapy-gui/README.md

 # QtBrowser
-A simple, basic webbrowser built in pyqt5
+A simple, Qt-Webengine powered web browser with built in functionality for basic webscraping support